znob/sqlalchemy-intro-to-relationships-lab-nyc-career-ds-102218/README.md

 ### Populate the database

-Once you have built the Actor and Role classes and their association, run the `models.py` file to create the database.
+Once you have built the Actor and Role classes and their association, run `python models.py` in the terminal to execute the file to create the database.
 Now we can go to the `seeds.py` file to fill in the tables with some actors and roles!

 Create the following actors:
 * Tom Hanks